RichardLee0211/test/testLatex/README.md

     Updating Homebrew...
     ==> Auto-updated Homebrew!
 ```

-runing reinstall and no response again
+runing reinstall and no response again.

-yes, there is response but extra slow
+yes, there is response but extra slow.

-when brew's script encounter a problem, it stops
+when brew's script encounter a problem, it stops.

 couldn't uninstall neither
 ```cpp
     way way to slow